Jack of all fruits | KochiPost

 Talking about chakka, how can one forget its kuru (seed)?
 Never discarded, these were dried in the sun and added to a list of curries.
 By itself with some shallots , chilli powder and turmeric, it transforms itself into the tastiest mezhukku puratti, added to pieces of mango and ground coconut gravy it turns itself into the lip smacking chakka kuru maanga curry, prawns and mango pieces in coconut milk converts this into a non veg curry, how much more versatile can a fruit be?

 The daughter comes in to ask something and I am jolted out of my reverie.
 I am pulled back to the label with its promises of meat like texture.
 Yes, or no?
 There can never be a substitute for certain things in life, I realize.
-It was the taste of the land that added flavor to those dishes of yore, further sweetened by the banter of my grandmother and her helpers, the gossip, tears and a few drops of sweat they added, and the most important ingredient of all, the abundance of love that was poured into it that made it special.
+It was the taste of the land that added flavor to those dishes of yore, further sweetened by the banter of my grandmother and her helpers, the gossip, and the most important ingredient of all, the abundance of love that was poured into it that made it special.
 No promises of meat like taste can replace it.
 Ever.

 varikka, koozha, thenvarikka – varieties of jackfruit